In our article, Restaurant Marketing Ideas: The Top 31 Ideas to Grow in 2020, we took a look at Search Engine Optimization (SEO).

 Check the Search Engine Results Page (SERPs)

-Now you know which keywords you want to target, it’s time to check the SERPs.
+Now that you know which keywords you want to target, it’s time to check the SERPs.
 This will show you the strategy to use to target each keyword.

-Additionally, many restaurant-related searches are dominated by huge sites like Tripadvisor, Yelp, and local or national publications.
+Additionally, many restaurant-related searches are dominated by popular sites like Tripadvisor, Yelp, and local or national publications.
 This makes it hard to rank a small restaurant website for all but the most niche terms.

 First up, let’s look at local SEO.